spdaly73/gcp-az-vpn-ha/README.md

 - shared_key: Shared key used to authenticate tunnels (sensitive=true)

 #### Version - This Script
+- Current: v0.2 - Added functionality to create new GCP VPC and/or Azure VNET if specific variables are set (see inputs section)
-- Current: v0.1.1 - sucessfully tested with AzureRM 2.96, so this provider version has been updated
+- v0.1.1 - sucessfully tested with AzureRM 2.96, so this provider version has been updated
 - v0.1 - original script

 #### Misc